Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles

-Graphene is characterized by a honeycomb lattice (HCL) formed by a regular arrangement of two sites, labeled $A$ and $B$, connected with a hopping amplitude $t$.
-Starting from HCL lattice, the dice lattice ($T_3$) is obtained by adding a site $C$, in the center of each hexagon, connected to one of the two inequivalent sites (for exemple B) with a hopping amplitude $t_{BC} = t_ {AB} = \frac{t}{\sqrt{2}}$.
+Graphene is characterized by a honeycomb lattice (HCL) consisting of two inequivalent sites, labeled $A$ and $B$, connected by a hopping amplitude $t$.
+Starting from this HCL, the dice lattice ($T_3$ lattice) is constructed by adding a third site, $C$, at the center of each hexagon.
+Each $C$ site is connected to one of the two inequivalent sites (for example, $B$) with a hopping amplitude $t_{BC} = t_ {AB} = \frac{t}{\sqrt{2}}$.